< What We Do

 In over 80 countries, it is a crime or fundamentally unsafe to be LGBTQ or HIV-positive.
 Worldwide, individuals face violence, prison time, or the death penalty due to their sexual orientation or gender identity.

 In order to escape grave dangers to their lives and health, many queer, trans, and HIV-positive people seek protection by applying for asylum in the United States.
-After they arrive, they still confront countless barriers to securing safe haven, including dangerous conditions in immigration detention facilities and difficulty navigating the complex asylum process.

 The biggest factor in whether someone wins asylum is whether they have high-quality legal representation.
 For that reason, Immigration Equality provides free legal services to LGBTQ and HIV-positive asylum seekers.